 Every single image receives global editing AKA overall exposure, contrast, color, etc. when you receive them as proofs.
 Once you have gotten your proof images, you'll pick a selection, based on the package you purchased, and then I'll perform the detailed Photoshop edits on those images.
 After that's complete, you'll receive access to the final selection of images.
 All photos printed through me will receive detailed editing at no additional charge.
 If you'd like more details about my editing process, check out this post.
 I also have a short video showing off a detailed edit at high speed.

 Each session is placed on a personal, online gallery where you can view, favorite, and share your images.
 Here's a sample gallery for you to peruse!
 Images are available at a high resolution that is great for anything from social media to large prints up to 16x24".
 Branding & Headshot clients get access to their images via the online gallery.
-Creative Portrait clients can order their finished, physical products through the online gallery.
+Creative Portrait & Senior Portrait clients can order their finished, physical products through the online gallery with digital files available with any physical product ordered.
 Click this link to learn more about available product and their associated costs.

 Yes I do!
 I believe in photographing everyone in their best light (pun intended).
 Everyone is a little different: skin tone, body shape, personality, and more.
 Regardless of your individual uniqueness, I promise to listen to your concerns and address them the best I can with amazing images that celebrate you.
 I've got a blog post where you can learn how I specifically photograph BIPOC.